uyar/pygenstub/README.rst

 pygenstub is a utility for generating stub files from docstrings in source files.
-It takes a source file as input and creates a stub file with the same base name and the ``.pyi`` extension.

 If the docstring of a function includes a **sig** field, the value of that field will be used to generate a stub by matching the types to the parameters in the same order.

-For example, for the code given below:
+For example, for the function given below:

 .. code-block:: python